nshalabi/ATTACK-Tools/README.md

 This repository contains the following:

--   **ATT&CK™ Data Model:** a relational data model for ATT&CK™ and STIX™ (SQLite for simplicity and portability, support for other relational databases is under development).
+-   **ATT&CK™ Data Model:** a relational data model for ATT&CK™ and STIX™.
 -   **ATT&CK™ View:** an adversary emulation planning tool.

 # Content